Ovler

 1. No initial account ref #7

-The solution was to manually write the email and password into the database, and I had to manually create a bcrypt hash.
+The solution was to manually write the email and password into the database and also manually create a bcrypt hash.

-2. Create a MongoDB data source, error Unknown option user #11
+2. Create MongoDB data source, error Unknown option user #11

-The reason was that different databases require different parameters in the backend configuration file, the webpage only passed the PostgreSQL user, and the backend didn't handle it and just shoved it in, causing the sync program to explode.
+The reason was that different databases require different parameters in the backend configuration file, the webpage only passed parameters according to PostgreSQL's user, and the backend didn't handle it and just stuffed it, causing the sync program to explode.

-I originally wrote a fix but found that the PostgreSQL parameter was correct, so whatever, I felt I couldn't manage it.
-I also shouldn't think anyone would want to use this after seeing it... right?
+I originally wrote a fix but found that PostgreSQL's parameter was indeed correct, so whatever, I felt I couldn't manage it.
+I also don't think anyone would want to use this after seeing it... right?

 3. After setting everything up, it still wouldn't run... the backend had the following error (deleted a ton of content):